-Are you adamant about making sure that future generations are not deprived of the benefits of knowing from whence we have come as a national family, through African-American contributions?
+Are you adamant about making sure that future generations are not deprived of the benefits of knowing from whence we have come as a nation smf world through African-American cultural contributions?
 Are you invigorated by being able to see, touch, and feel a particular historic site that defines who we are and what we have built, even during America's most hostile eras?
 Is there a historically significant African-American site threatened by the hand of Caesar and/or interloping financiers ignorant of and/or indifferent to cultural heritage?
-Let us know!
-We will assemble an action team to research, report, and intervene publicly.
-Call us immediately to report names, locations, and facts, as far as you know them, on the ATHP Heritage-Crisis Hotline.
+Are you led by short-sighted figures who are culturally ignorant?
+Let us know.
+We will assemble an action team to research, report, plan, and, as necessary, intervene publicly.

-Dial (888) 400-3925.
+(888) 400-3925.

 Executive Director Amos N. Jones was particularly impressed with the full-house turnout for his first-ever Emergency Lecture.
 Held in his individual capacity, this unique offering took place on Friday September 22, 2017, at the historically and architecturally significant Main Street Baptist Church of Lexington, Ky.
 From the title "The Slavery-Era Churches of Lexington: Law and Politics of the Past, Present, and Future," Jones expressed an intention of sponsoring similar lectures throughout the country.
 Through the expansion of the ATHP, this goal will be promptly actualized.